istekhar8966/Nexus-Cli-Multiple-Docker/README.md

 # Please read the terminal LOGS for Instructions
 # If working (mining) fine, ctrl P + Q to exit
 # If you are using termius ctrl P+Q will not work so change the shortcut key of ctrl + P in the settings of termius.
+# Close the Terminal and Open for next instance
 # To run the 2nd instance, 3rd instance ...
     ./nexus.sh